Toric degenerations of cluster varieties and cluster duality: Introduction

 \subsection{Structure of the paper}

-We try to make this paper as self contained as possible.
+We try to make this paper as self contained as possible and seek to overcome the discrepancy between the algebraic and the geometric notation in cluster theory by writing this paper in a bilingual fashion.
 Therefore, we survey some of the algebraic and geometric foundations of the theory we will use.

 In \S\ref{sec:Y-pattern} we develop the algebraic foundations of the paper.
 Namely, we introduce the notion of a $Y$-pattern with coefficients in complete generality.
 We study the periodicities of these patterns and obtain their separation formulas.
 For convenience of the reader we also recall some basic facts of cluster theory as developed by Fomin and Zelevinsky in \cite{FZ_clustersI,FZ_clustersIV}.